hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 ### `watch`

-Sometimes one may want to see the ouptut of a command that continuously changes.
+Sometimes one may want to see the output of a command that continuously changes.
 The `watch` command is particularly useful for this.
-Add `watch` before your command and your command line will take you to an output page that will continually up your command.
+Add `watch` before your command and your command line will take you to an output page that will continually update your command.
 Common uses for `watch` include:

 1) Viewing as files as they created: